SillyTavern/SillyTavern-Extras/talkinghead/README.md

 #### Complete example: animator and postprocessor settings

-This example uses the default values for the animator (to give a template that is easy to tune), but sets up the postprocessor as in the "scifi hologram" example above.
+This example combines the default values for the animator with the "scifi hologram" postprocessor example above.

-To use this, save this **at the client end** as `SillyTavern/public/characters/yourcharacternamehere/_animator.json` (i.e. as `_animator.json`, in the same folder where the sprites for your character are), and make `talkinghead` reload your character (for example, by toggling `talkinghead` off and back on in the SillyTavern settings).
+This part goes **at the server end** as `SillyTavern-extras/talkinghead/animator.json`, to make it apply to all `talkinghead` characters that do not provide their own values for these settings:

 ```json
 {"target_fps": 25,